Lewis Moon snail

 Lewis Moonsnail Egg Case, Vancouver Island, BC, Photo By Bud Logan

-Moon snails feed on clams, mussels, and other various mollusks, and sometimes they will even prey on their own species.
-They use their foot to clamp onto the clamshell and then using their tongue, they can drill a hole in the clam’s shell.
-The foot can form a siphon which they push through the hole and suck up the flesh of the clam.
+The Lewis Moon snail will feed on clams, mussels, and other various mollusks, and sometimes they will even prey on their own species.
+They use their foot to clamp onto the clamshell, and using their tongue, they can drill a hole in the clam’s shell.
+The foot can form a siphon, which they push through the hole and suck up the flesh of the clam.

-This animal is quite unique in its reproduction.
-In late spring and early summer, the egg case of the Lewis Moonsnail can be found.
+This animal is unique in its reproduction.
+In late spring and early summer, the egg case of the Lewis Moon Snail can be found.
 It is a mixture composed of sand and mucus that forms a single gelatinous ribbon sand collar.
 In between the layers of this sand, collar are thousands of eggs.
-As the sand disintegrates over a period of weeks, the larvae are released into the water column.
+As the sand disintegrates over weeks, the larvae are released into the water column.
 The larvae move into deeper water and feed as herbivores on diatoms and sea lettuce for a while, then switch to shellfish as they grow.
-When wet, the collar remains quite rubbery and pliable but becomes brittle when it dries out.
+When wet, the collar remains quite rubbery and pliable, but becomes brittle when it dries out.
 Fascinating snail to observe in the wild.

 A message from Bud